 THROUGHOUT HISTORY, WOMEN HAVE GIVEN LIFE TO ART AS CREATORS, PERFORMERS, PATRONS, COLLECTORS, TEACHERS, CRITICS, AND MUSES FOR THOSE SEEKING INSPIRATION...

 You’ll witness their influence through our new season, highlighting female artists, choreographers, and characters as diverse and dynamic as the dance works we’re bringing you.
 Together, we’ll explore themes universal to the human experience—sacrifice, courage, sensuality, temptation, acceptance, and forgiveness—while celebrating the unique perspectives female artists bring to the stage.
-Our 2018/19 FEMME DE FORCE includes a collection of classical ballets, contemporary works, and an exciting world premiere!
+Our 2018/19 FEMMES DE FORCE season includes a collection of classical ballets, contemporary works, and an exciting world premiere!

 Your seat is waiting for these popular productions, along with a chance to elevate your experience as a BALLET AUSTIN VIP.
 As a donor, you’ll enjoy exclusive bene ts at the theater while joining our mission to create new dance works.

 Look forward to a season of sensational art fueled by strong women with something powerful to say.

 Sarah & Ernest Butler Family Fund Artistic Director